eurucamp/2012.eurucamp.org/README.md

 eurucamp Website README
 =======================

-In this repository you'll find the website for eurucamp Berlin 2011.
+In this repository you'll find the website for eurucamp 2012.

 Install
 -------

 Provided you have RVM installed, installation should require **4 Steps**:

-    rvm 1.9.2
+    rvm 1.9.3
     rvm gemset create middleman
     gem install bundler
     bundle install